 POLEARM: This 2H weapon consists of a long pole with an axe head and sometimes spikes.
 A significant benefit as a melee weapon is it can reach two squares (but still in cardinal directions).
 The tradeoff is that is does slightly less damage than most other 2H weapons. ++ 10% 10%

-SPEAR: Similar to a POLEARM this 2H melee weapon can reach two squares (but still in cardinal directions).
-It has an accuracy comparable to most 2H weapons but does damage comparable to 1H-AXES and 1H-HAMMERS. — 5% 10%
+SPEAR: Similar to a POLEARM this melee weapon can reach two squares (in cardinal directions) but it is one-handed, which means you can also use a shield.
+Its accuracy is not as good as most 1H weapons but does damage comparable to 1H-AXES and 1H-HAMMERS. — 5% 10%

 STAFF: These 2H weapons are a hybrid between melee and ranged.
 When next to a target and in a cardinal direction, it will be used as a melee weapon.
 Any other target position and it is used as a ranged weapon.
 It is less accurate than most melee weapons, but more accurate in ranged mode.
 However, in melee mode a staff will do both a small amount of physical blunt damage as well as elemental damage.
 In ranged mode it only does elemental damage. ++++